AndreBaltazar8/ablac/docs/language.md

 container-held `FnOnce` recursively destroys its still-owned captures and releases its environment; invocation transfers those captures into the lambda body and releases the environment afterward.
-Compile-time evaluation, LLVM, and generated C use the same rule.
+Compile-time evaluation, LLVM, and native LLVM execution use the same rule.

 `move(local)` transfers an affine local and invalidates the source binding on every control-flow path.
 A subsequent read or second move is rejected by the